onderest/Mechanical-keypad/README.md

 # Mechanical Keypad

 Wanted to design a soundboard/streamdeck instead of buying one.
-Design made in Fusion 360, code in Arduino and made using Arduino Micro with USB-C.
+The design made in Fusion 360, code in Arduino IDE and hardware is an Arduino Micro with USB-C.

-Turned out great but i want to make the next version with potentiometers to adjust volume for diffrent programs.
+Turned out great but i want to make the next version with potentiometers to be able to adjust volume for diffrent programs.

 # Build